 - Analyze Google Analytics.
-Your Analytics hold the key to identifying new target demographics that are geographically based.
+Your Analytics holds the key to identifying new target demographics that are geographically based.
 Mine the data for interests, top pages, and abandoned pages.
-Then, steer your online display campaigns towards these demographics, interests and trends.
+Then, steer your online display campaigns towards these demographics, interests, and trends.

 - Conduct keyword research through Google’s Keyword Planner and your website’s Google Search Console to understand what users are looking for before they click on your website.
 You can also see where you rank with those keywords.
 These insights will help you understand what keywords you should bid on in order to implement a successful paid search strategy.